 I had no interest in becoming a life-long academic.
 Roy, a former hard-nosed Chicago newspaper editor, understood my feelings and had the national journalism contacts to make sure leaving DC would not be a career setback.

 But each year, Roy didn't want me to leave and I was having too much fun working with students covering the statehouse.
 Unlike what I found with the federal government, state government was not dysfunctional and top government officials were far eaiser to access.

-Immediately after collapse of the Iron Curtain, I pursued a number of efforts to assist development of journalism and journalism training in Eastern and Central Europe.
-I founded an international consortium of journalism schools to provide assistance to journalists and journalism educators in the Baltics and Poland.
-A few years later, I authored a proposal to IBM that resulted in the largest research grant awarded to the University of Missouri system at that time.
+Immediately after collapse of the Iron Curtain, I became the first of my school's faculty to travel to Central Europe to assist development of journalism and journalism training in Eastern and Central Europe.

+Finally, I'm a computer system designer and programmer.
+Those efforts began when I developed the first newspaper pre-production computer system for a daily, general circulation newspaper.
+A few years later, I authored a research and development project with IBM that resulted in the largest research grant awarded to the University of Missouri system at that time.
 Through that project, I spent several years consulting with IBM, newspapers and newspaper system vendors on network and system design in the U.S. and Europe.

 As part of those international computing efforts, I designed and installed the first journalism network system at the University of Navarra's Public Communication School under a grant from IBM Spain that I co-authored in collaboration with IBM Europe.